Grumlebob/The-Pentuple-MiniTwit/MiniTwitSolution/Documentation/GeneralUncategorizedLog.md

 We just give them the tag latest.
 This is the easiest since we have continuous deployment.
 To change this we need to edit the deploy.yaml script in GitHub workflows.

+# 02.04

+The migration dockerfile has been updated to run once and then terminate.
+Meaning we cannot do health checks on it.
+The local docker-compose has been updated to reflect this.
+However it doesn't guarantee that a migration is run before the api.
+This needs to be looked at.